rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 Let's skip all the trivial stuff and start with the simplest non-trivial one:
 `get`.
 There are three overloads, for different kinds of reference: `&`, `&&`, and `const&`.
-This function will need access to the underlying tuple, so we will declare it a friend of our tuple.
+These will need access to the underlying tuple, so we will declare it a friend of our tuple.

 When we have a call like `get<I>(t)`, we need to map `I` to a storage index and then just call the `std::get` on that index.
 For that we can use `tuple_element`